Kreyren/wng/README.md

 ---

 **Wanager** (aka wng) is a package manager & build tool (like [cargo](https://doc.rust-lang.org/cargo/) for Rustlang) for the C programming language written in [Rust](https://rust-lang.org).
 It allows you to create projects, headers, to run tests, to install libraries from GitHub, GitLab or BitBucket & to compile and run fast and easily.
-It is different from CMake by the fact that is actually doesn't use a Makefile or a .txt for its configuration.
+It is different from CMake by the fact that is actually doesn't use a Makefile or a .txt for its configuration and by its hability to install libraries from various code platforms.
 The objective of this tool is to definitely give up Makefiles.

 <br>